Azure/pixel_level_land_classification/batchai/train.md

 Now that you have produced a trained model, you can test its performance in the following section on [applying your model to new aerial images](./evaluate.md).
 You may later wish to return to this section and train a model for more than one epoch, to improve its performance.

+You may like to learn more about [scaling our training method](./scaling.md) for larger datasets and clusters.

+You may also be interested in using your trained model in ArcGIS Pro.
+Click [here](../README.MD) to return to the main page of this repository, where you can find directions on how to provision a Geo AI DSVM with ArcGIS Pro installed, and employ your trained model in an ArcGIS project.

 If you decide to stop pursuing the tutorial after this step, we recommend deleting all Azure resources you created.
 Please see the instructions in the [setup section](./setup.md) of this tutorial.